mraiser/calcpose/README.md

 2. Launch the Newbound software
 3. Toggle ON the "Inactive" apps in the Metabot app and select "Calcpose"
 4. Click the "ACTIVATE" button
+5. Drop the "mhrc/mhrc" folder (the *inner* one) (https://github.com/mraiser/community-plugins-socket/tree/master/cli/mhrc/mhrc) from community-plugins-socket to your Newbound installations "lib_python" folder
-5. Restart the Newbound software
+6. Restart the Newbound software
-6. Launch MakeHuman as a separate process
+7. Launch MakeHuman as a separate process